You Too Can Write a Good Diversity Statement for Your College Applications. Here's How.

 Talk about how your professional goals will promote equity and diversity in your community and more largely, in the world.
 For instance, if you want to be a doctor, discuss the lack of access to adequate healthcare around the globe and how your goal is to work to eliminate socioeconomic and cultural barriers that prevent people from receiving care.

 4. Discuss your travels.

 Share your experiences travelling or living abroad and relate how the communities and cultures you saw and experienced differed from your own lifestyle or changed your previously-held beliefs.
 Just be sure not to “otherize” the places and people you discuss.
 Also, be sure to avoid cliches or describing your experiences as shocking in some way.
 You don’t want to come off as naive or judgmental to admissions officers.
 Try relating how your travel experiences informed your personal development and impacted your views on culture and diversity.
 If you grew up outside the United States, you might discuss what cultural aspects of living and going to school in the U.S. interests you.

 5. Share your story.

 If you have overcome personal adversity to get to where you are, you should discuss it in your diversity statement.
-Some examples of personal adversity include being bullied in school because or your sexual orientation, experiencing homelessness, or enduring racism in your community.
+Some examples of personal adversity include the loss of a parent or close relative, experiencing homelessness, immigrating to a new country, or enduring racism in your community.
 If, on the other hand, you were raised with relatively little to no adversity, socioeconomic or otherwise, it’s important to acknowledge your privilege.
 It's possible to talk intelligently about diversity, even if you are a straight white male, by demonstrating that you have the awareness and desire to work to dismantle inequity, and encourage diversity as a means of promoting inclusion.